lizhanmit/learning-notes/hive-note/hive-note.md

 Hive:

-- Schema on read: does not verify the data when it is loaded.
+- Schema on read only: does not verify the data when it is loaded.
 - Very fast initial load, since the data does not have to be read, parsed, and serialized to disk in the database’s internal format.

 ---